ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

-Most scope disputes don't start on the project — they start in the document that kicks it off.
+Most scope disputes do not start on the project.
+They start in the document that kicks it off.
 Specifically, in the vague, optimistic, liability-dodging statement of work that got the client to sign without anyone stopping to ask: what exactly are we agreeing to?

 The good news: scope disputes are largely preventable.
-Not by adding more legal boilerplate — but by writing clearer, more specific SOW language that leaves no room for competing interpretations.
-A well-structured SOW doesn't just protect you legally.
+Not by adding more legal boilerplate, but by writing clearer, more specific SOW language that leaves no room for competing interpretations.
+A well-structured agency SOW template does not just protect you legally.
 It creates shared clarity that makes projects go faster, feedback loops tighter, and client relationships more durable.

 This is a clause-by-clause walkthrough of the SOW anatomy that actually works.
-We'll cover bad language, good language, and the specific section that most agencies underestimate until they've been burned by its absence.
+We will cover bad language, good language, and the specific section that most agencies underestimate until they have been burned by its absence.
+Treat every block below as copyable: pull the structure into your own document and adapt the bracketed details per engagement.

 Before the template, let's diagnose the problem.
-Scope disputes don't come from clients acting in bad faith — they come from documents that allow two people to read the same sentence and reach completely different conclusions.
+Scope disputes do not come from clients acting in bad faith.
+They come from documents that allow two people to read the same sentence and reach completely different conclusions.

 Three failure modes cover 90% of the cases:

 1. Vague deliverables.
 "Website redesign" is not a deliverable.
-"Five-page responsive website with homepage, about, services, contact, and blog index — designed in Figma, developed in WordPress, including one round of revisions per page" is a deliverable.
-The difference between these two isn't pedantry — it's the difference between a project that ends and one that metastasizes.
+"Five-page responsive website with homepage, about, services, contact, and blog index, designed in Figma, developed in WordPress, including one round of revisions per page" is a deliverable.
+The difference between these two is not pedantry.
+It is the difference between a project that ends and one that metastasizes.

 2. Missing assumptions.
-Every SOW is written under a set of assumptions about what the client will provide, what platform you'll work in, what the content situation looks like, and what "done" means.
-When those assumptions aren't written down, they become invisible expectations — and invisible expectations become disputes the moment reality diverges from what someone assumed.
+Every SOW is written under a set of assumptions about what the client will provide, what platform you will work in, what the content situation looks like, and what "done" means.
+When those assumptions are not written down, they become invisible expectations, and invisible expectations become disputes the moment reality diverges from what someone assumed.

 3. No change process.
-The client asks for something that wasn't in scope.
+The client asks for something that was not in scope.
 Your team does it anyway because the relationship feels good or the request seems small.
 Three months later the project is 40% over budget and nobody can explain why.
-Without a written change order process — and the discipline to use it — scope creep is inevitable.
+Without a written change order process, and the discipline to use it, scope creep is inevitable.

-Fix these three things and you've solved most of your scope problems before they start.
+Fix these three things and you have solved most of your scope problems before they start.

 Let's ground this in real scenarios before we get to the template.

 Scenario 1: The "unlimited revisions" assumption.
 A design agency writes "logo design including revisions" in the SOW.
-The client interprets this as unlimited revisions until they're happy.
+The client interprets this as unlimited revisions until they are happy.
 The agency assumed two rounds.
 After six rounds and eight weeks, both parties are frustrated and the relationship is damaged.

 Better language: "Logo design including up to two (2) rounds of consolidated written feedback.
 Additional revision rounds billed at $[rate]/hour with written approval required before work begins."